 What can (and cannot) be composted by Richland Farms?

 Generally, organic waste (rubbish) is compostable, while inorganic waste (garbage or trash) isn't.
-This means waste that was once (or has come from) a living thing can be composted—including food, plants, and waste from our bodies (e.g., hair).
+This means waste that was once a living thing can be composted—including food, plants, and waste from our bodies (e.g., hair).

 The types of rubbish that can be composted depend on many factors.
 You'll notice this list is a bit different than most home composting lists.
-That's because our compost farm can process more types of rubbish than a traditional backyard bin or heap.
+That's because our compostery can process more types of rubbish than a traditional backyard bin or heap.

 In general, here are some common examples of what you can supply for composting—and what should stay out.
 You'll find more value in focusing on the non-compostable list with the understanding that everything else that's organic can be sent along for composting!

-Due to public health regulations, we cannot accept uncooked meats (frozen, fresh, or thawed); uncooked fish, crawfish, freshwater mollusks or eels; or uncooked seafoods.
+Due to public health regulations, we cannot accept uncooked meats (frozen, fresh, or thawed); uncooked fish, crawfish, freshwater mollusks or eels; raw eggs or raw egg liquids; or uncooked seafood.
+This includes hides, bones, and offal from abattoirs/butcheries and field dressings from game animals.

-We also cannot accept food waste from hospitals and other medical facilities where communicable diseases may be present.
+We also cannot accept food waste from hospitals and other medical facilities where communicable diseases were present (e.g., the virology ward).

-For safety reasons, we generally ask for liquids to be "drain disposed."
+For safety reasons, we ask for liquids to be "drain disposed."

 ❌ Do NOT compost